chrispoulter/halcyon-api/README.md

 # Halcyon API

-A RESTful API project template :construction_worker: with a sense of peace and tranquility :pray:
+A RESTful API project template :construction_worker: with a sense of peace and tranquillity :pray:

 ## Features